reduce-algebra/reduce-algebra/common-lisp/README.md

 > The goals of Common Lisp are thus very close to those of Standard Lisp and Portable Standard Lisp.
 Common Lisp differs from Standard Lisp primarily in incorporating more features, including a richer and more complicated set of data types and more complex control structures.

-**This code is currently experimental!
-The references to SBCL do not apply to this revision, which runs only on CLISP.**
+**This code is currently experimental!**

 The files in this directory are intended to build and run the current distributed version of REDUCE on ANSI Common Lisp.
 Some details depend on the implementation of Common Lisp but I try to keep these to a minimum.
 At present, I support explicitly only

 * the native Windows port of [SBCL](http://www.sbcl.org/) (Steel Bank Common Lisp),
 * the [Cygwin](https://cygwin.com/) port of [CLISP](https://clisp.sourceforge.io/),

-but in the longer term I plan to support also Ubuntu Linux and at least one more implementation of Common Lisp, probably GCL (GNU Common Lisp).
+but in the longer term I plan to support also Ubuntu Linux and possibly another implementation of Common Lisp such as GCL (GNU Common Lisp).

 Building REDUCE
 ---------------